 Starling offers the exciting opportunity to spend abroad without fees.
 It’s also possible to earn interest – you’ll be paid 0.5% if you have under £2,000 in your account and 0.25% on an amount over £2,000 up to £85,000.

 They’re a mobile-only bank that taps into the internationally recognised Mastercard rates, with options for both personal and business banking.

 Monzo is a highly popular travel card option for those seeking a low ATM fee and capped overdraft charges.
 Using Monzo, you can convert your money to your chosen currency and back with no foreign-sterling transaction fee.

 Another user of Mastercard rates, Monzo includes no additional fees for the first £200 you withdraw per month.
 After that milestone, you’ll be charged just 3% per transaction.

 Unlike Starling, it is possible to drop into your overdraft with Monzo.
 If you dip in by more than £20, you’ll face a 50p charge per day – but the maximum you’ll lose in this scenario is £15.50 per month.

-Like Monzo, TransferWise offers £200 worth of free cash withdrawals per month before you are charged.
+Formerly TransferWise, Wise, Like Monzo offers £200 worth of free cash withdrawals per month before you are charged.
 It also uses Mastercard rates, plus you can use the app to find out currency exchange information in real-time.